- City Officials

 Long Beach Airport

-Cooperation with the general aviation community and voluntary measures provide the best and quickest method of reducing noise exposure and addressing community concerns, as mandatory control measures would likely require a detailed 14 CFR Part 161 process and could possibly open the existing Noise Ordinance to legal challenge.
-More information on this is available in the October 31, 2023 memo to City Council.
+Cooperation with the GA community and voluntary measures provide the best and quickest method of reducing noise exposure and are designed to augment the benefits provided by the Airport Noise Compatibility Ordinance.
+Additional mandatory control measures would likely require a detailed 14 CFR Part 161 process and could possibly open the existing Airport Noise Compatibility Ordinance to legal challenge.